Estate Planning Attorney Scottsdale AZ

 There are several ways two or more people can own property together.
 Once such manner is to hold title to property as Joint Tenants With a Right of Survivorship.
 This form of title means that the ownership interest of a person automatically transfers to the other owners upon death.
 As a result, that prior ownership interest is no longer a part of the estate; although the value of the interest is included for the purpose of determining if estate taxes will be need to be paid.

 Another form or property ownership is when two or more people own the property as Tenants in Common.
 In this case, the property remains a part of the estate.

 Estate Plan Administration in Arizona

 Estate Plan Administration in Arizona concerns managing the estate of a person who becomes incapacitated, incompetent, or passes away.
-An Arizona estate planning attorney creates the estate plan with the goal of minimizing or eliminating Arizona probate court involvement in the management or distribution of an estate.
+An estate planning attorney Scottsdale AZ trusts can creates the estate plan with the goal of minimizing or eliminating Arizona probate court involvement in the management or distribution of an estate.

 The best way to avoid the need to involve an Arizona probate court in the management or distribution of your Arizona estate plan is to simply ensure all of your property is non-probate property.
 Non-probate property includes property titled in the name of your Arizona Family Trust, certain jointly titled financial accounts, and beneficiary designations on retirement accounts, annuities, and life insurance policies.

-Please contact our Scottsdale Arizona estate planning attorneys if you have any questions regarding Arizona estate plan administration.
+Please contact the estate planning attorney Scottsdale AZ property owners rely upon, here at Hildebrand Law, if you have any questions regarding Arizona estate plan administration.

 Joint Property and POD Accounts